 The expression "S.O.B." was at the heart of a conference in Washington, D.C., on OpenNotes, a mechanism for giving patients access to everything clinicians write about them in an electronic health record.
-In medical parlance, it's an abbreviation for "shortness
+In medical parlance, it's an abbreviation for "shortness of breath."

 Not, as some patients might infer if they were to see it in their medical record, "a difficult patient," as Risa Lavizzo-Mourey, M.D., president and CEO of the Robert Wood Johnson Foundation (RWJF) put it politely, identifying the crux of the patient engagement issue -- how providers and their patients communicate, and who owns health information.

 Lavizzo-Mourey joined several hospital executives, representatives from the American Hospital Association and Consumer Reports' Health Ratings Center, and physicians involved in a recently concluded year-long, RWJF-funded OpenNotes trial to discuss the findings gathered from 105 participating physicians and 19,000 patients.